varun5149/Rainbow-song/README.md

 # Rainbow-song
-We are composing a  rainbow song
+We are composing a  rainbow song and we are modifing it